"Smart Market Solutions to Help Your Business Gain Edge over Competitors"

 Fully Digital Shipyard Segment to Record High CAGR Led by Increased Adoption of Advanced Technologies

-The market is categorized into semi and fully digital shipyards based on their level of digitalization.
-In 2020, the semi-digital shipyard is expected to be the largest segment.
+In 2020, the semi-digital shipyard segment is expected to be the largest.
 The dominance can be linked to shipbuilding businesses' growing awareness of the need to update their manufacturing processes.
-Due to the increased use of IIOT, augmented reality, digital twins, and other sophisticated technologies for marine vessel building, the fully digital shipyard is predicted to be the fastest expanding market over the projection period.
+Due to the increased use of IIoT, augmented reality, digital twins, and other sophisticated technologies in marine vessel building, the fully digital shipyard is predicted to be the fastest-growing market over the projection period.

 Asia Pacific Digital Shipyard Market Size, 2020 (USD Million)